Ernescee/alx-pre_course/0x01-git/README.md

-My second non empty readme.
+My second non empty readme
 I am trying to change the content of this readme